dberlin/PLC-PID-Autotuner/README.md

 The resulting oscillation period + amplitudes of the of process and control variables are then used to compute ultimate gain.
 The ultimate gain is used to compute the pid constants.

-As mentioned above, there are other models/methods.
+You don't have to use full speed, we allow any variant of lower and upper amplitude (so that you can make it safe) As mentioned above, there are other models/methods.
 This method works well for systems that have simple responses and where you don't really change the setpoint.